Battle of Chippenham: Aftermath

-Following his defeat at Chippenham, Alfred was forced to retreat to the Island of Athelney, and the Vikings came close to ruling all of Wessex.
+Following his defeat at Chippenham, Alfred was forced to flee to the Island of Athelney, and the Vikings began ruling all of Wessex.
 From Athelney, Alfred would gather his forces and in May would defeat Guthrum at the Battle of Edington.
 Combined with Ubba's defeat to Odda, Ealdorman of Devon at the Battle of Cynwit earlier in the year, this would allow Alfred to retake Wessex.
 Following the Treaty of Wedmore, Guthrum was baptised and left Wessex.

 Learning from his defeat, Alfred would reorganise the military structure of Wessex, ensuring that there would always be some troops in the field to defend the kingdom.
 When the Vikings attacked Wessex again 13 years later, they would find it defended by a mobile standing army able to counter the threat.
 This was to be achieved by rotating the fighting men over time, ensuring that there were always some at home to defend their own lands.